 Hansen has served as chair of the planning committee since 2008.

 Of Counsel, Kutak Rock

 David has more than 30 years' experience in business, government and law, including private legal practice and senior executive experience in private industry and federal and state government agencies.
 He advises clients involved in renewable energy development including biofuels, biomass and wind energy, as well as agribusinesses and businesses involved in production and processing of agriculture products.

 Previously David was appointed Director of the Nebraska Energy Office by Nebraska Governor Pete Ricketts in January 2015.
-He was a member of the Governor's Cabinet and principle adviser on energy policy, managing agency operations including administration of annual grants of $5 million, a revolving loan energy loan program with $48 million in assets, and State Energy Program activities and various energy efficiency and renewable energy grant programs.
-He served as Director until August 1, 2018 and then re-joined Kutak Rock after having practiced with the firm from 1997 to 2000.
+He was a member of the Governor's Cabinet and principal advisor on energy policy, managing agency operations including administration of annual grants of $5 million, a revolving loan energy loan program with $48 million in assets, and State Energy Program activities and various energy efficiency and renewable energy grant programs.
+He served as Director until August 1, 2018, and then re-joined Kutak Rock after having practiced with the firm from 1997 to 2000.

 nebraska registered lobbyist, the wind coalition